Updated January 2022

 - Have expertise in the sales team’s CRM knowledge and usage

-- Depend on sales productivity and performance measures and analytics
+- Depend on sales productivity and performance measurements and analytics

-- Want to continue improving learning styles, sales strategies, design, implementation, and measurement of methods and approaches
+- Improve learning styles, sales strategies, design, implementation, and measurement of methods and approaches

 - Provide feedback from sales to marketing

-- Know how to work with marketing and sales and will be able to identify decision makers, blockers, etc.
+- Work with marketing and sales and identify decision makers, blockers, etc.

 A sales enablement tool is a platform or system that provides visibility across the sales content lifecycle.
 With powerful search, scoring, and syncing, a sales enablement tool closes the loop between marketing, sales, and customers and helps teams track content performance from publication to pitch.